 Tell us your story.

-Many headache and migraine sufferers have been struggling with their symptoms for years, and we want to know the details — your past history of symptoms helps your TruDenta specialist make a better diagnosis and apply a more focused treatment plan.
+Many headache and migraine sufferers have been struggling with their symptoms for years, and we want to know the details — your past history of symptoms helps your TruDenta doctor make a better diagnosis and apply a more focused treatment plan.

 If you’re experiencing soreness in specific areas of your face or neck, you have already experienced the existence of what are called “trigger points.”